bahamat/cf-primer/slides.md

 You'll thank me when this saves the day.

+# The Rest

+Here's a list of topics that I didn't cover.
+This is to give you a taste of the rest of the power that is behind CFEngine.
+Dig deeper by checking them out in the reference manual.

+* `vars:` promises — Varables, strings, integers and reals (and lists of each).
+* `methods:` promises — Create a self contained bundle that can be called like a function.
+* `guest_environments:` promises — Promise the existence of virtual machines.
+* `storage:` promises — For local or remote (NFS) filesystems.
+* `database` promises — Promise the schema of your database, CFEngine does the SQL for you.
+* `edit_xml:` promises - Promise by path, CFEngine does the XML for you.
+* `interfaces:` promises — Promise your network settings
+* Monitoring — Using data from `cf-monitor`.
+* Implicit looping — Pass a list to a promise and it loops over the values in the list.

 # Pro Tips

 * **Don't edit `cfengine_stdlib.cf`.** Create a `site_lib.cf` and add your custom library bundles and bodies there.
 This helps with upgrading because you won't have to patch your changes into the new version.
 When you feel a bundle or body is ready you can submit it to CFEngine by opening a pull request on [Github][cfengine].
 * **Make built-in classes and user defined classes easy to distinguish by sight.** CFEngine creates hard classes `all_lower_case_separated_by_underscores`.
 Whenever I define classes myself I use `CamelCase`.
 * **Not sure how to organize `masterfiles`?** Check [A Case Study in CFEngine Layout][layout] by Brian Bennett.
+* **Use `git`** to revision control `masterfiles`.

 [cfengine]: http://github.com/cfengine/core
 [layout]: https://digitalelf.net/2013/04/a-case-study-in-cfengine-layout/